lukethedalzot/NLU-second-assignment/README.md

 # Requirements
 `spacy` (and it's english model) was used as additional library
-- run `pip install spacy` for spacy itself
+- run `conda install spacy` or `pip install spacy` for spacy itself
 - run `python -m spacy download en_core_web_sm` for the english model

 Also `pandas` was used to print nice tables